HymavathiG2712/An-Analysis-of-Prediction-Methods-Song-Popularity/README.md

 # Spotify Data Analytics Spring Project '23

+The project aimed to analyze song features and their impact on popularity using machine learning techniques.
+The goal was to identify which features correlate with and can predict a song's success on Spotify.
 Predicting Song Popularity based on features like temp, pitch, loudness breaking the myth of Science behind music.

 Leveraged Knowledge in: R, Machine Learning, Regression, Classification, Python